Vietnam Bike Tour – Untouched Overview

 This marked the start of the first Indochina war which lasted from 1946 -54 and resulted in the 1954 Geneva conference leaving Vietnam a divided nation.
-Ha Giang was a part of the communist north that was led by Hồ Chí Minh and was impacted by the extensive land reform program he instigated.
+Ha Giang was part of the communist north that was led by Hồ Chí Minh and was impacted by the extensive land reform program he instigated.
 The division of Vietnam was not a peaceful one though, especially given the Cold War context, and as a result the second Indochina war was to wage from 1954-75.
-For further details on the war ravaged past of Vietnam and a more detailed overview click here.
+For further details on Vietnam’s war-ravaged past and a more detailed overview click here.

 Vietnam History general

 Vietnam has a history as rich and evocative as anywhere on the planet.
 Sure, the American War in Vietnam captured the attention of the West, but centuries before that Vietnam was scrapping with the Chinese, the Khmers, the Chams and the Mongols.
 Vietnamese civilisation is as sophisticated as that of its mighty northern neighbour China, from where it drew many of its influences under a thousand-year occupation.
 Later came the French and the humbling period of colonialism from which Vietnam was not to emerge until the second half of the 20th century.
 The Americans were simply the last in a long line of invaders who had come and gone through the centuries and, no matter what was required or how long it took, they too would be vanquished.
 If only the planners back in Washington had paid just a little more attention to the history of this very proud nation, then Vietnam might have avoided the trauma and tragedy of a horribly brutal war. (courtesy of Lonely planet).